Adding Running Lamp

 conversion is that the turn function is less noticeable to car drivers....due to

-the running lamp function.
+the running lamp function in the same lamp, same housing.
 You must decide for yourself.

 this article are for incandescent lamps.